Treaty of Brno (1920)

 The Treaty of Brno was signed on 7 June 1920 in Brno between representatives of Austria and Czechoslovakia.
-Based on the terms of the treaty, both nations agreed to naturalize all populaces within their respective language groups.
+Under the treaty, both nations agreed to naturalize all residents, within their respective language groups.
 Anyone, for example, who was an official resident of Austria (i.e., Heimatgemeinde) was automatically regarded as Austrian.
-Individuals living in Austria prior to the hostilities of 1914 would be given special treatment while they are being naturalized.
-Except for Jewish groups, many Czechs, Slovaks, and Italians who migrated to Austria were able to easily acquire citizenship.
+Individuals who had lived in Austria before World War 1 would be given special treatment during the process of naturalisation.
+Except for Jewish groups, many Czechs, Slovaks, and Italians who had migrated to Austria could easily acquire citizenship.